Sweeny91/ETL_project/README.md

 The tables produced in postgres were then loaded back into jupyter notebook using sqlalchemy to check for accuracy and correctness.

 # Deliverables:
-The finalized jupyter notebook containing the entire ETL process can be found in the "project 2" folder and exported csv files can be found in the "output_data" folder.
+The finalized jupyter notebook containing the entire ETL process can be found in the "project 2" folder, exported csv files can be found in the "output_data" folder, and the project report can be found in the word document "etl_project_technical_report".